Akuli/tkinter-tutorial/getting-started.md

 The ttk button is the one that looks a lot better.
 Tk itself is very old, and its button widget is probably just as old, and it looks very old too.
-Ttk widgets look much better in general, and you should be using nothing but them.
+Ttk widgets look much better in general, and you should *always* use Ttk widgets. tl;dr: **Use ttk.**

-Using Ttk widgets in tkinter is mostly easy; you just need to do `from tkinter import ttk` and then use `ttk.SomeWidget` instead of `tkinter.SomeWidget`. tl;dr: **Use ttk.**
+If you already have some code that doesn't use Ttk widgets, you just need to add `from tkinter import ttk` and then replace `tkinter.SomeWidget` with `ttk.SomeWidget` everywhere.
+Most things will work just fine.

-Unfortunately writing Ttk code is kind of inconvenient because there's no way to create a root window that uses Ttk, so some people just create a Tk root window and add things to that, e.g. like this:
+Unfortunately writing Ttk code is kind of inconvenient because there's no way to create a root window that uses Ttk.
+Some people just create a Tk root window and add things to that, e.g. like this:

 [include]: # (ttk-label-button-broken.py)